Heidi Montag Wears Nothing But Bubbles In Bathtub Video While Squeezing A Toy Fish

-Heidi Montag stripped down for a video shared to her TikTok account this week as she posed in the bath wearing nothing but bubbles.
+Heidi Montag stripped down for a video shared to her TikTok account this week.
+She posed in the bath, apparently wearing nothing but bubbles.
 The former The Hills and current The Hills: New Beginnings star claimed she was doing a shoot for Vogue as she submerged her lower half in the water.

 The reality star sat upright and bent her knees, strategically placing white froth over her chest to protect her modesty while being filmed by someone else.
-The camera repeatedly zoomed in and out as Heidi playfully squeezed a yellow plastic fish toy and smiled.
+The camera repeatedly zoomed in and out as Heidi playfully squeezed a yellow plastic toy fish and smiled.

-She had her long, blond locks piled up in a bun with two pieces of hair down either side to frame her face.
+She had her long, blond locks piled up in a bun with two pieces of hair down on either side to frame her face.
 She posed in a standalone tub, which was in front of a large window that appeared to look out onto a balcony surrounded by foliage.

-A man, who Heidi confirmed in an Instagram post that can be seen here was her husband Spencer Pratt, could be heard speaking and hyping her up in the background as the song “Splish Splash” by Little Spookz played.
+A man, who Heidi confirmed in an Instagram post -- seen here -- was her husband Spencer Pratt, could be heard speaking and hyping her up in the background as the song "Splish Splash" by Little Spookz played.

 Heidi uploaded the clip with a number of hashtags, including "#vogue," "#voguemagazine," and "#splashchallenge," though it's not clear if her bath time shoot was really affiliated with the fashion magazine.